Table of Contents

 Routes are the basic elements of any web application.
 Routes can be configured either by any parameter into URL, by using any namespace etc. Application can flow from one end to other end by means of creating application routes.

-CakePHP 4.x Installation at System
+CakePHP 4 Installation

 $ composer create-project --prefer-dist cakephp/app:~4.0 mycakephp